arkypita/LaserGRBL/README.md

 #### Missing Features

 - Jogging
-- Feed overrides (added in Grbl v1.1)
+- Feed overrides (added in Grbl v1.1 and not yet implemented in LaserGRBL UI)
 - As claim to be laser optimized Z info are ignored when drawing preview!

 #### Licensing